periode/webthesis/parser/README.md

 the parsing of `\item` is a bit tricky (it does not require `{}`, but takes the rest of the line as its body). the workaround is to adapt the writing of the `.tex` input to only use `\item{}`.

-i could probably have the `tag` field of the Node be a vector of traits, with the common trait being `value()`

 currently, i'm not correctly parsing the options `[]` part of the command or environment. it's just a name, when it should be allow for more (literal? section?)

 the options really should be their own node